 How To Prepare For Surgery

-- Through your completion of this confidential, secure questionnaire, we are able to assess your health status for your procedure.
-If you have any questions, please call the facility (781) 895-4901
+- Through your completion of this confidential, secure questionnaire, we are able to access your health status for your procedure.
+If you have any questions, please email our Pre-Registration Nurse directly at firstname.lastname@example.org or call (781) 895-4907.

 A family member or friend must accompany you to and from the Surgery Center.
 You may not drive after surgery.
 Public transportation should not be used.